Break the Cycle: Reception

 Initial critical response ranged from mixed to average.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 55, based on nine reviews.
+Michael Gallucci of AllMusic gave Break the Cycle three out of five stars, saying, "Cycle is ultimately no more than 50 minutes of standard-issue desolation" and "Staind wraps up all this pain in deceivingly melodic packages, sort of like Nirvana's "All Apologies" without the depth."